Quantum cryptography: Quantum cryptography beyond key distribution

-Besides quantum commitment and oblivious transfer (discussed above), research on quantum cryptography beyond key distribution revolves around quantum message authentication, quantum digital signatures, quantum one-way functions and public-key encryption, quantum key-exchange, quantum fingerprinting and entity authentication (for example, see Quantum readout of PUFs), etc.
+Besides quantum commitment and oblivious transfer (discussed above), modern quantum cryptography encompasses a broad range of primitives beyond key distribution.
+These include quantum message authentication, quantum digital signatures, quantum one-way functions, one-way state generators and public-key encryption, quantum key-exchange, quantum fingerprinting and entity authentication (for example, see Quantum readout of PUFs), etc. Some of these primitives derive their security from computational assumptions, while others exploit fundamental properties of quantum information, such as the no-cloning theorem, the Holevo bound, and the impossibility of perfectly distinguishing non-orthogonal quantum states.